drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 May require a BIOS file to work.<br>
+If you use a CHD file 'Simple Launcher' will automatically mount the CHD file before launching the emulator.
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
 Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).

 .